LittleBoxOfSunshine/CacheBrowns/README.md

 ###

-For the sake of this discussion we'll classify caches as either `custom` and `shared`.
+For the sake of this discussion we'll think of caches as either `custom` and `shared`.
 Shared implementations would be examples like caching built into a client such as for HTTP or a database.
 Custom caches exist because there is no shared implementation for the application, or as a layer of customization on top of a shared implementation.

-They tend to be of differe

 ## Problem Statement